 A man’s natural ways of communicating may feel superficial and distant to his wife.
 When your wife presents a problem and you immediately try to find a solution she may feel that you are dismissing her feelings and minimizing how important the issue is to her.
 She may respond with defensiveness, anger, or tears.

 As a husband, stretch yourself to communicate.
 Doing so is as necessary to your wife’s wellbeing as food and water.
-If nothing else, simply acknowledge verbally that your wife’s feelings are legitimate and listen attentively as she shares.
+If nothing else, simply acknowledge verbally that your wife’s feelings are legitimate and listen attentively as she shares, giving her your undivided attention.
 Most of the time she needs you to understand more than she needs you to DO anything.
 You may be surprised how happy and connected she feels when you do so.
 You truly are helping when you listen to her.

 Speaking Each Other’s Language